sulu/sulu-ecommerce-docs/README.md

-# sulu-ecommerce-docs
+# Sulu Ecommerce Documentation

-Sulu eCommerce Documentation for Developers
+This is the Sulu eCommerce Documentation for Developers.
+Clone it to your local mashine or read the [online docs](http://sulu-ecommerce-docs.readthedocs.org/en/latest/).

 ## Requirements